If you have acne-prone skin, sunscreen can feel like a gamble.

 - Non-comedogenic

-- Dermatologist favorite for acne-prone skin
+- Frequently recommended for acne-prone and redness-prone skin

 Best for: Acne-prone skin with redness or sensitivity.